ds-wizard/guide/docs/application/administration/settings/user-interface/dashboard-and-login-screen.rst

 Dashboard & Login Screen
 ************************

-The dashboard settings allows us to adjust what users will see after they log in, i.e. on the application initial page called the dashboard.
+Dashboard settings allow us to adjust what users will see after they log in, i.e. on the application initial page called the dashboard.

 Dashboard Style
 ===============

-We can select the **Dashboard Style** whether the user should see a standard **welcome** screen which just greets the user in the application, or a **role-based** dashboard which contains widgets based on current user's role (see :ref:`user-roles`):
+We can select the **Dashboard Style** to decide whether the user should see a standard **welcome** screen, or a **role-based** dashboard with widgets based on the current user's :ref:`role<roles>` and permissions:

-* **Researcher**
+* **Project work**

   * **Recent Projects Widget** contains a list of recent projects of the user for a quick navigation.

   * **Create Project Widget** lets the user quickly start a new project.

-* **Data Steward**
+* **Content management**

-  * **Create KM / Project Template Widgets** let the user to quickly start a new knowledge model editor or project template.
+  * **Create KM / Project Template Widgets** let the user quickly start a new knowledge model editor or project template.

-  * **Outdated KM / Document Templates Widgets** allow to quickly see outdated packages and document templates in case the DSW Registry connection is configured.
+  * **Outdated KM / Document Templates Widgets** allow the user to quickly see outdated packages and document templates when the DSW Registry connection is configured.

-  * **Import KM / Document Template Widgets** allow to proceed easily to import of a knowledge model or a document template in case the DSW Registry connection is configured.
+  * **Import KM / Document Template Widgets** make it easier to import a knowledge model or document template when the DSW Registry connection is configured.

-* **Administrator**
+* **Instance administration**

-  * **Outdated KM / Document Templates Widgets** allow to quickly see outdated packages and document templates in case the DSW Registry connection is configured.
+  * **Outdated KM / Document Templates Widgets** allow the user to quickly see outdated packages and document templates when the DSW Registry connection is configured.

   * **Usage Widget** summarizes the usage just as is also possible to see in the :doc:`../info/usage`.